-What’s wonderful is that with properly implemented Trello boards you can completely cut these internal communications from your email.
+What’s wonderful, is that with properly implemented Trello boards, you can completely cut these internal communications from your email.
 Even better is that all conversations will be relevant to a particular task or item.
-Also good, you know that everyone is looking at the exact same information.
+It is also good that you know that everyone is looking at the exact same information.

 What’s great is that this can all be managed by Trello.

 Make a board called “Design: Client Name” with the lists “Discussion,” “Drafting,” “Approved,” and “Completed.”
 A single card represents a single design, attaching images and sharing the card with the client ( the client doesn’t have to have an account to see it ).
 Attach all relevant images, documentation, and discussion to the card as you push it through the pipeline.